Rory Kavanagh: Club

-Kavanagh won six Donegal Senior Football Championships with the St Eunan's club.
-He made his senior debut in 2000 when he was 18 years of age.
+Kavanagh won six Donegal Senior Football Championship (SFC) titles while playing for the St Eunan's club.
+He made his senior debut in 2000, when he was 18 years of age.

-He made a substitute appearance for the club in the 2020 Donegal Senior Football Championship semi-final loss to Naomh Conaill and was substituted himself before the end.
+Kavanagh made a substitute appearance for his club in the 2020 Donegal SFC semi-final loss to Naomh Conaill, and was substituted himself before the end.

 He also played for Donegal Boston.

 Inter-county

-Mickey Moran first called up Kavanagh for the Donegal senior panel in 2001.
+Mickey Moran first called Kavanagh into the Donegal senior panel in 2001.

-Against Armagh in the 2004 Ulster final at Croke Park, he came on as a substitute for the injured Christy Toye.
+Against Armagh in the 2004 Ulster Senior Football Championship (SFC) final at Croke Park, he came on as a substitute for the injured Christy Toye.
 Against the same opponents at the same venue he played in the 2006 Ulster final, scoring 0–1.
 Having spent much of the campaign on the bench, he came on as a substitute in the 2007 NFL Final against Mayo, scoring 0–1.

 On 19 December 2008, he was named captain for the 2009 season.

 Kavanagh went travelling abroad and only returned over Easter in 2010 but was sprung from the bench directly into the 2010 National Football League game against Armagh at O'Donnell Park shortly afterwards, having been sent off in his first game back for St Eunan's.

-He made his 100th appearance for his county in the 2012 Ulster Senior Football Championship preliminary round match against Cavan and captained the team in the absence of the injured Michael Murphy.
+He made his 100th appearance for his county in the 2012 Ulster SFC preliminary round match against Cavan, and captained the team in the absence of the injured Michael Murphy.

-Again against Mayo, this time under the management of Jim McGuinness, Kavanagh started at midfield in the 2012 All-Ireland Senior Football Championship Final.
+Again against Mayo, this time under the management of Jim McGuinness, Kavanagh started at midfield in the 2012 All-Ireland Senior Football Championship final.
 Speaking to BBC Radio Foyle from his team hotel in Dublin the following morning, he was still hoarse himself and described the win as "surreal".
-He was nominated to be an All Star in 2012, but missed out due to bad luck, according to many experts.
-He won consecutive Ulster Senior Football Championships in 2011 and 2012.
+He was nominated to be an All Star in 2012.
+He won consecutive Ulster SFC titles in 2011 and 2012.
 Against Derry in the 2011 Ulster SFC final, he was injured late in the first half and was replaced by Martin McElhinney.

 He won his third and final Ulster SFC in 2014, appearing as a substitute for Christy Toye in the final against Monaghan.

 Kavanagh decided to retire from the county set up at the end of 2014.
 In 2016, he unretired himself and returned to the Donegal panel.
 In January 2017, Kavanagh finally retired from the inter-county game.
-It later emerged that much of this apparent indecisiveness was influenced by Rory Gallagher (McGuinness's assistant and, later, Donegal manager), who would lay in wait at Kavanagh's house and approach him as he returned home from school in efforts to attract him (both Rorys also bear a passing resemblance to each other).
+It later emerged that much of this apparent indecisiveness was influenced by Rory Gallagher (McGuinness's assistant and, later, Donegal manager), who would lay in wait at Kavanagh's house, and approach him as he returned home from school, in efforts to attract him (both Rorys also bear a passing resemblance to each other).